mccornet/pl-900/02 - Dataverse.md

 **Integration**: Dataverse connects in different ways to support your business needs.
 APIs, webhooks, eventing, and data exports give you flexibility to get data in and out.

-The ease of setting up a Microsoft Dataverse database and standardized data model under it simplifies your ability to concentrate your efforts on building solutions without worrying about infrastructure, storage, and data integration.
-With your data stored in Microsoft Dataverse, there are many different ways to access it.
-You can work with the data natively with tools such as Power Apps or Power Automate.
-Or through connectors and APIs you can connect to Microsoft Dataverse from any business solution.
-With the power of features such as role-based security and business rules you can trust your data is safe no matter how it is accessed.

 ### Dataverse defined

 A Dataverse database is a single instance of Microsoft Dataverse which stores data in a set of standard and custom data structures called tables.
 A table is a logical set of rows that is used to store data.
 Rows within a table contain many columns to manage individual pieces of information about a single row.